Terms

 Basic profile

-Environmental profile as part of an Environmental Performance Declaration (EPD) that is submitted to the NMD together with the product card and can also be submitted to the process database, if desired.
+Environmental profile as part of an Environmental Performance Declaration (EPD) that is submitted to the NMD together with the environmental declaration and can also be submitted to the process database, if desired.

 BENG